chpj/passwordreset/README.md

   - Azure Web Apps
 ---

-# HTML Hello World
+# Password Reset Page

-This sample demonstrates a tiny Hello World HTML app for [App Service](https://docs.microsoft.com/azure/app-service).
+This page is used to create a webapp that is basically a redirector to the Azure Password Reset portal

 # Contributing